Designing a Hobby Room

 Author Phyllis McGinley once wrote, “A hobby a day keeps the doldrums away.”
-Taking time for yourself to pursue hobbies can help you combat stress, more efficiently structure your free time and give you something interesting to talk about at your next social gathering.
+Taking time for yourself to pursue hobbies can help you combat stress, more efficiently structure your free time, and gives you an area to call your own.
 Creating a hobby room in your home defines a special space that’s just for your creative pursuits, and with a few simple updates any room can work for your needs!

 It can be incredibly relaxing to get lost in the rhythm of a song, but the rest of the household may not be as keen on hearing your sweet beats.
 If you’re looking to create a music room, whether it’s a space for playing an instrument or just for listening to your favorite tunes, soundproofing is an important step.
 If your hobby room has hard floors, layer a large area rug over a rug pad to absorb vibrations and sound – especially if you’re on an upper floor of your home.